aip956/FrontEnd_JS_NumberGuess/README.md

 Welcome to My Mastermind

-Task
-This is a Javascript/HTML/CSS implementation of the Mastermind number guessing game.
+Team: Anthea Ip
+Problem: Create an application to showcase HTML and CSS.
+I created this Mastermind app in Javascript, and added a front end with HTML and CSS.

 There is one player against the program.
+I considered how a user might play the game; they would want to be able to:

+View the round number
+Enter their guess
+View the Well-Placed and Mis-Placed pieces
+View the history of their guesses and outcomes
+View whether they won, or exceeded their number of tries.

 The secret is composed of 4 unique numbers out of 8 total (0 -7).